FlaviaTG/BioPopWork/README.md

 ```
 for i in *.fastq.gz; do (fastqc -q -o ./QUALITY-reads $i &);done
 ```
-copy results html into your computer desktop like this example for ne sample.
+Copy results html into your computer desktop like this example for one sample.
+GO TO YOUR TERMINAL IN YOUR COMPUTER and call the cluster and the pat and the file to be copy on your computer.
 ```
 scp ftermig@stampede2.tacc.utexas.edu:/scratch/08752/ftermig/data/10.CRYO.366249.S20.2_fastqc.html.gz .
 ```